apify/apify-docs/docs/storage.md

 }
 ```

-See the [API documentation](https://docs.apify.com/api/v2#/introduction/rate-limiting) for more details and to learn what to do if you exceed the rate limit.
+[See the API documentation](/api/v2#/introduction/rate-limiting) for details and to learn what to do if you exceed the rate limit.

 ## [](#data-retention) Data retention